 Employees quickly leave if they feel they are over-worked, underpaid and that there is no real vision, and can easily share their experiences on the internet and on social media.

-In this far-reaching and insightful presentation, Charlie Pownall draws on his experiences on multiple sides of the start-up coin to set out seven key things every start-up, early-stage company and SMB needs to consider seriously – and act upon – before it emerges into the public spotlight.
+In this far-reaching and insightful presentation, Charlie Pownall draws on his experiences working for and advising start-ups to set out what every new, early-stage company and micro-business must consider seriously – and act upon – before it emerges into the public spotlight.

 Contact Charlie Pownall for further information about this talk.